Best Betting Exchange Sites in the UK July 2026

 1. EasyBet - Brand New Betting Exchange

 One of the newest betting exchange sites is EasyBet - another arm of the Easy Group best known for Easyjet airlines and holidays.
-EasyBet uses Matchbook's liquidity and offers its customers some fantastic offers along with a competitive 2% (for UK and Irish customers, 4% for Rest Of World players) commission rate.
+EasyBet uses Matchbook's liquidity and offers its customers fantastic promotions, along with a competitive 2% commission rate (4% for UK and Irish customers, 2% for Rest of World players).

 #AD 18+ Sign up bonus code: EB20.
 Place 2 separate bets on at least 2 different events to qualify at odds of 2.0 or more.
 An event is classed as 2 different sporting events (2 separate races/two separate matches).
 Bets can be placed on singles, multiples and Bet Builders. .
 Free bets will expire in 7 days.
 1 x £5 Free Bet on football markets, 1 x £5 Free Bet on horse racing, 1 x £5 Free Bet on Multiples, x £5 Free Bet on any market.
 Full T&Cs apply.